MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/more-powershell-learning.md

 ---
 ms.date: 06/18/2019
 keywords: powershell,cmdlet
-title:  More PowerShell learning
+title: PowerShell learning resources
 ---

-# More PowerShell learning
+# PowerShell learning resources

 Other sources to learn PowerShell

-## Resources for PowerShell users
+## Blogs and community

 In addition to the Help available at the command line, the following resources provide more information for users who want to run PowerShell.